-The aim of SRE is to provide children with age appropriate information, explore attitudes and values, and develop skills in order to help them to make positive decisions about their health-related behaviour.
-The SRE policy has the following aims:
+The aim of RSHE is to provide children with age appropriate information, explore attitudes and values, and develop skills in order to help them to make positive decisions about their health-related behaviour.
+The RSHE policy has the following aims:

-- To provide the knowledge and information to which all pupils are entitled; - To raise pupils' self-esteem and confidence, especially in their relationships with others; - To help pupils to develop their communication and assertiveness skills and to make the most of their abilities; - To develop pupils' understanding of the importance of a healthier safer lifestyle; - To provide a description of how SRE is delivered, monitored and evaluated in the school: - To help pupils learn to respect and care for their bodies; - To help pupils, parents and carers learn how to gain access to information and support. - To help pupils understand the importance of respecting others - To help pupils realise that they need to be responsible for their own actions
+- To provide the knowledge and information to which all pupils are entitled; - To raise pupils' self-esteem and confidence, especially in their relationships with others; - To help pupils develop resilience to stick to goals and achieve them, and recover from challenges and obstacles; - To help pupils to develop their communication and assertiveness skills and to make the most of their abilities; - To develop pupils' understanding of the importance of a healthier safer lifestyle; - To provide a description of how RSE is delivered, monitored and evaluated in the school; - To help pupils learn to respect and care for their bodies and - To help pupils, parents and carers learn how to gain access to information and support. - To help pupils understand the importance of respecting others - To help pupils realise that they need to be responsible for their own actions